 Mirmigi Reef, Lesvos: A unique scuba diving experience in Greece

-It makes for an extremely rewarding dive, since there are no currents and the crystal-clear waters provide excellent visibility.
+It makes for an extremely rewarding dive being as there are no currents and the crystal-clear waters provide excellent visibility.

 4. Schinaria, Crete

-Another great spot for scuba divers is found off Schinaria Beach, in the north of Crete.
+Another great spot for scuba divers is found off Schinaria Beach in northern Crete.
 This small area includes habitat for black-fish, octopus, moray eels, and many other marine species.

-Schinaria Beach is a must if you’d like to experience diverse marine life, with crystalline waters and great visibility.
+Schinaria Beach is a must if you’d like to experience diverse marine life within crystalline waters and great visibility.
 Most dive shops in Crete offer dive trips to this location.